atiato78/expo/docs/pages/versions/unversioned/sdk/battery.md

 });
 ```

-### `Device.getPowerStateAsync()` (IOS only)
+### `Device.getPowerStateAsync()`

-Gets the power state of the device including the battery level, whether it is plugged in, and if the system is currently operating in low power mode.
+Gets the power state of the device including the battery level, whether it is plugged in, and if the system is currently operating in low power mode (power saver in Android).
 Displays a warning on iOS if battery monitoring not enabled, or if attempted on an emulator (where monitoring is not possible)

 #### Returns